qTranslate-Team/woocommerce-qtranslate-x/readme.txt

 ## Changelog ##

 ### 1.3.1 ###
+* Improvement: PayPal site to depend on active language locale if no billing country field is available.
 * Improvement: Field "Purchase Note" on "Advanced" tab of Product editting page is now multilingual.
 * Improvement: Translation of column "Category" in product list on page '/wp-admin/edit.php?post_type=product'.
 * Fix: Variable product variations at front-end [Issue #277](https://github.com/qTranslate-Team/qtranslate-x/issues/277).